Birational properties of word varieties: Introduction

 \section{Introduction}

-Let $w(x,y)$ be a non-trivial word in two letters, that is, an element of the free group ${\mathcal F}_2$ with two generators.
-Let $k$ be a field of characteristic zero.
-For $\alpha\in\SL(2)(k)$ we define the {\em word variety} $S_{w,\alpha}$ as the closed subvariety of $\SL(2)\times\SL(2)$ given by the matrix equation $w(X,Y)=\alpha$.
+Let $w(x,y)$ be a non-trivial word in two letters $x$ and $y$, that is, an element of the free group ${\mathcal F}_2$ with two generators.
+Let $k$ be a field of characteristic different from 2.
+For $\alpha\in\SL(2)(k)$ we define the {\em word variety} $S_{w,\alpha}$ as the closed subvariety of $\SL(2)\times\SL(2)$ given by the matrix equation $w(A,B)=\alpha$.
 For a survey of the extensive literature on word equations, see \cite{GKP}.
-The motivating question of this paper concerns birational properties of $S_{w,\alpha}$, as well as $k$-rational points on $S_{w,\alpha}$.
+The motivating question of this paper concerns birational properties of $S_{w,\alpha}$.
+We also obtain results about $k$-rational points on $S_{w,\alpha}$ when $k$ is a number field.

-One much studied example is the commutator variety $XYX^{-1}Y^{-1}=\alpha$, see \cite{Th}, \cite{RBKC} and, more recently, \cite{LL21}, \cite{GS22, GMS21}.
+One much studied example is the commutator variety $ABA^{-1}B^{-1}=\alpha$, see \cite{Th}, \cite{RBKC} and, more recently, \cite{LL21}, \cite{GS22, GMS21}.
 When $\alpha$ is semisimple and non-central, we show that the commutator variety is a dense open subset of a smooth conic bundle (a Severi--Brauer scheme of relative dimension 1) over the Markoff surface in $\A^3_k$ with equation

-The associated Brauer class is $(s^2-4,\tr(\alpha)-2)$; it generates the unramified Brauer group of the `generic' Markoff surface modulo the Brauer group of the ground field.
+The associated Brauer class is $(s^2-4,\tr(\alpha)-2)$; it generates the unramified Brauer group of the `generic' Markoff surface modulo $\Br(k)$.
 In particular, the commutator variety is birationally equivalent to the affine subvariety of $\A^5_k$ given by

-We deduce that the commutator variety is $k$-rational if and only if the Markoff surface (\ref{M}) is $k$-rational, which is the case if and only if either $\tr(\alpha)-2$ or $\tr(\alpha)^2-4$ is a square in $k$, see Theorem \ref{3.3}.
-In particular, for `general' $\alpha\in \SL(2)(k)$ the commutator variety can be irrational over $k$.
-This gives a negative answer to a question of Rapinchuk, Benyash-Krivetz, and Chernousov \cite[p.~50]{RBKC}.
+We prove that the commutator variety is $k$-rational if and only if the Markoff surface (\ref{M}) is $k$-rational, which is the case if and only if either $\tr(\alpha)-2$ or $\tr(\alpha)^2-4$ is a square in $k$, see Theorem \ref{3.3}.
+In particular, for `general' $\alpha\in \SL(2)(k)$ the commutator variety is irrational over $k$.
+This gives a negative answer to a question of Rapinchuk, Benyash-Krivetz, and Chernousov \cite[page 50]{RBKC}.
 When $k$ is a number field, we show that the Brauer--Manin obstruction is the only obstruction to weak approximation on smooth and proper models of the commutator variety, see Proposition \ref{BMO}.